cschreib/sublime-TestManager/README.md

 }
 ```

-Inside the `"frameworks"` array, you can list as many test frameworks as you need.
-The format of each entry is specific to the type of the framework, however there are a number of fields that are common to all test frameworks:
+Inside the `"test_suites"` array, you can list as many test suites as you need.
+The format of each entry is:

- - `"id"`: A unique identifier for this framework; choose manually.
+ - `"id"`: A unique identifier for this test suite; choose manually.
 If changed, all test results recorded with the old ID will be lost.
- - `"type"`: The type of the framework.
+ - `"framework"`: The name of the framework used to implement this test suite.
 This determines how tests are discovered and run, and also sets up a suitable default parser.
 Possible values:
     - `"gtest"`: GoogleTest (C++).
     - `"doctest-cpp"`: doctest (C++).
     - `"catch2"`: Catch2 (C++).